FIRPTA -Foreign Investors in real Property Taxation ACT

 If you are working with buyer and you know the seller is not a United State citizen then you must make sure that Listing Agent has made the seller aware if his or her responsibilities.
 There is nothing worse than not being able to move into a new house because the seller thinks $35,000.00 or more is missing from the seller's bottom line.

 The Law provides that a NON-RESIDENT Alien is liable for capital gains taxation when he or she sells real property in the United State.
-The law further requires the buyer or an agent of the buyer of property from non-resident alien to withhold 10% of the purchase price to insure the Internal Revenue Services that such taxes will be paid.
+The law further requires the buyer or an agent of the buyer of property from non-resident alien to withhold 10% to 15% of the purchase price to insure the Internal Revenue Services that such taxes will be paid.

 As with many laws, the exceptions are more important that the law itself.
 The exception apply only to withholding requirement not to the issues of whether the Seller will owe taxes or not.
 Whether or not the Seller has taxation based on their sale is determined only by the Internal Revenue Service, and is not necessarily determined at the time of closing.